Search by

 8. Public Transportation (Bus/Light Rail): $40 to $70/month

-Student Travel Minneapolis
+Student Travel in Minneapolis

 Getting around Minneapolis is simple and affordable, making it ideal for student life.
 Whether you're heading to campus, downtown, or local parks, the city offers multiple transport options that are safe, accessible, and budget-friendly.